dwilliams-github/homepage/client/src/text/resume.md

 ## Senior Director of Platform Technology, Verseon, Fremont, CA, 2018–Present

-Maintained responsibilities held under Director, Research and Development, with a focus on further expanding Verseon's pioneering efforts in computational drug development through recruitment and directed research in mathematics and computational science.
-Collaborated with medicinal chemists and research biologists in guiding Verseon’s anticoagulant program through phase I.
+Maintained responsibilities held under Director, Research and Development, with a focus on further expanding Verseon's pioneering efforts in computational drug development through recruitment, directed research in computational chemistry, and drug program initiation.
+Collaborated with medicinal chemists and research biologists in guiding Verseon’s anticoagulant program into phase I.

 ## Director, Research and Development, Verseon, Fremont, CA 2011–2018

-Responsible for managing Verseon’s Computational R&D efforts, including operations, planning, purchasing, and recruiting.
-Produced R&D promotional collateral and developed corporate-wide IT and IP policies in preparation for Verseon's IPO.
+Responsible for managing Verseon’s Computational R&D efforts, including planning, budgeting, operations, and recruiting.
+Contributed to original research in protein modeling, molecular dynamics, forcefield parameterization, and small molecular library generation.
 Continued to directly contribute to code development efforts.
 Assisted with target selection.
 Provided computational, managerial, and statistical support for Verseon’s drug development programs.

 ## Scientist, Verseon, Fremont, CA 2006–2011

-Played a central role in the development and testing of Verseon’s computational drug-discovery platform.
-Responsible for the continued development and maintenance of the corporate virtual compound library.
-Primary author of Verseon’s custom LIS, featuring instrument integration, curve fitting, and project workflow.
+Played a central role in the development and deployment of Verseon’s computational drug-discovery platform.
+Responsible for the development and maintenance of the company’s proprietary virtual compound library.
+Primary author of Verseon’s custom LIMS, featuring instrument integration, curve fitting, project workflow, and cheminformatics.
 Assisted in Verseon’s drug development programs as needed.

 ## Chief Technologist, BlockRules Ltd., Fremont, CA, 2018–Present